code-cy/spring-api-service/README.md

     import code.cy.spring.api.service.interfaces.IRepository;

-    //This is important using the CrudRepository with IRepository! public interface MyModelRepository extends CrudRepository<Model, ID>, IRepository<Model, ID>  {...}
+    //Is important using the CrudRepository or simililar with IRepository! public interface MyModelRepository extends CrudRepository<Model, ID>, IRepository<Model, ID>  {...}
     ```
 - In your model: